-To study and demonstrate the rate at which respiration takes place in flowering buds or tissues of leaves and also in germinating seeds.
+To study and demonstrate the rate at which respiration takes place in flowering buds or in leaf tissue or in germinating seeds.

 The rate of respiration can be estimated with the help of a Ganong’s respirometer as shown in the figure.

-The apparatus comprises of three Levelling parts of the tube:
+The apparatus comprises three levelling parts of the tube: